concord-consortium/collaborative-learning/docs/mst-detached-error.md

 A working version of this code can be found in `mst.test.ts`.

 If you remove the item from the list by destroying it using `destroy(item)` and at the same time you modify the `descriptions` to clean up the entry for this item, you will see a confusing warning from MST.
 The change of `descriptions` triggers a `shouldCompute` test of `nameWithDescription`.
-But at this point the item will be destroyed so the reading of `self.name` will print the detached or destroyed object warning.
+But at this point the item has been destroyed so the reading of `self.name` will print the detached or destroyed object warning.
 This is confusing because the item is destroyed so why is `nameWithDescription` being read?
 On top of this you might see that the `ItemComponent` for the item is never even re-rendered because its parent component is only rendering the remaining children.

 Here is what is going on: even though `ItemComponent` isn't re-rendered, the fact that it was rendered once means there is a MobX reaction monitoring `item.nameWithDescription`. `item.nameWithDescription` is accessing `descriptions`.
 When `descriptions` changes MobX goes up the dependency tree and finds this reaction.
 It then goes through the reaction's dependencies to see if any of them have actually changed.
 To tell if a dependency has changed it needs to "evaluate" or compute it.
 So it actually evaluates `nameWithDescription`.
 And because the item has been destroyed MST prints a warning about the reading of `self.name`.